AsocPro/obsidian-citation-plugin/README.md

 Initial support will be for VSCode and MacVim.
 If you have other editors you would like to be supported let me know and I'll see what I can do.

-Note: This plugin hasnt been tested on mobile and isn't likely to work there.
+Note: This plugin hasnt been tested on mobile and isn't likely to work there initially.
+It will likely require the tags file being inside the Vault.
+I'll look into this once I get basic functionality working.

 This plugin is a fork of [hans/obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin) and all credit for the heavy lifting should be sent that way.
 My changes more or less swap out the data source that is used.